Australian Government Architecture

 The following designs include examples of how digital solutions in this capability can be delivered.

-PEMS (Parliamentary Expenses Management System) is a secure online portal for parliamentarians and MOP(S) Act employees to manage their office and travel expenses and perform HR and payroll tasks
+Parliamentary expenses management system (PEMS) is a secure online portal for parliamentarians and their staff to manage their office and travel expenses and perform HR and payroll tasks

-Whole-of-government arrangement with SAP to make it easier for Australian Government agencies to buy SAP products and services.
-NOTE : Current agreement is currently under renegotiation.
-Please contact DTA Procurement SAP portfolio owner for guidance on supply arrangements
+DTA established a whole-of-government arrangement with SAP to make it easier for Australian Government agencies to buy SAP products and services.

 The Enterprise Resource Planning (ERP) Finance solution developed originally as part of GovERP is hosted on S/4HANA on Services Australia’s Private Microsoft Azure Cloud, but could be copied and hosted on any equivalent cloud solution.
 An existing Infosec Registered Assessor Program (IRAP)…

-Under the whole of government ERP solution SAP’s SuccessFactors was a software as a service (SaaS) solution developed for the H2R value stream.
-SAP SuccessFactors is a suite of human resource management system (HRMS) products that connect core Human Resource (HR) and payroll, talent management,…
+Under the whole-of-government ERP solution review, SAP’s SuccessFactors software as a service (SaaS) solution was developed for the H2R value stream.
+SAP SuccessFactors is a suite of human resource management system (HRMS) products that connect core human resources (HR) and payroll, talent…

-The GovERP P2P value stream solution is hosted on S/4 HANA on Services Australia’s Private Azure cloud, however, can be copied and hosted on any equivalent cloud solution.
+The GovERP P2P value stream solution is hosted on S/4 HANA on Services Australia’s Private Azure cloud, although it can be copied and hosted on any equivalent cloud solution.
 Integrations have been built into GovERP FMIS and SAP SuccessFactors for the HCM design.
 However, integrations have not yet…

 Was this information helpful?